Type II vs. Type III Anodize

 anodizing methods before you answer that question.

-differences between type 2 vs type 3 anodizing
+Differences between type 2 vs type 3 anodizing

 Type II Anodizing